 - Context, context, context - It’s unfair to correct students when we dish out exercises in the form of transformations of single sentences.
 We need to have a true natural context for each sentence.
 Unfortunately, when it comes to coursebooks, grammar gets removed from its context and is heavily processed so as to illustrate a particular ‘rule’

 - Teachers have to rise up against grammar nonsense - Teachers should talk directly to publishers, examining bodies, and policy makers about absurd grammar rules that are perpetuated through both books and exams.
 Publishers often refer to the need to ‘cover’ grammar, such as reported speech.
 However, maybe they wouldn’t if more teachers complained to them about such grammar nonsense

 I haven’t taught reported speech, passive tenses, relative clauses, stative verbs and the various future forms for over ten years.
-You should do the same - skip the grammar nonsense.

 All I’m interested in is getting students to work with authentic materials and acquainting them with typical chunks and multi-word items that typically crop up in real everyday conversations.

 Don’t worry - useful grammar patterns emerge naturally within sentences that contain all these multi-word items.

 A matter of emphasis